 The second villain of the movie – who initially shows up in disguise – is Mister Sinister.
 At the end of the movie, the character would have been revealed to be the big bad of the story, setting up his appearance in a later X-Men movie.

-A few of the X-Men (Xavier, Cyclops, Jean, Raven, Nightcrawler, Jubilee), would have appeared in Fear the Beast, but only in very minor roles.
+In addition to Beast, Wolverine, Wendigo and Mister Sinister, aew of the X-Men (Xavier, Cyclops, Jean, Raven, Nightcrawler, Jubilee), would have appeared in the film, but only in very minor roles.
 The Friends of Humanity would have also put in an appearance, via a cameo in the Danger Room.

-Fear the Beast was designed to slot into the ’80s time period, after the events of X-Men: Apocalypse.
-It would have made reference to the events of X-Men: Days of Future Past.
+Fear the Beast was designed to slot into the 1980s time period, taking place after the events of X-Men: Apocalypse (2016).
+The film would have also made reference to the events of X-Men: Days of Future Past.

-As the film will never be produced, Ottman and Burton have now made the script available online.
-It runs 101 pages in length and can be downloaded as a PDF.
+As the film will never be produced, Ottman and Burton have made the script available online.
+It runs 101-pages in length and can be downloaded as a PDF.

-Earlier today I read the script and I must admit I don’t think it would have worked as a feature length tale – certainly not in the form of this first draft anyway.
-While I like the idea of a small scale, character focused X-Men movie, very little happens in Fear the Beast and I don’t think it would have been all that appealing to a mass audience.
+Having read the script I must admit I don’t think it would have worked as a feature length tale – certainly not in the form of this first draft anyway.
+While I personally like the idea of a small scale, character-focused X-Men movie, very little happens in Fear the Beast and I don’t think it would have been all that appealing to a mass audience.

 There’s also that pesky problem of Wolverine.

-In order to get Wolverine into the movie, Burton, Ottman, Kinberg and/or Fox would have had to convince Hugh Jackman to come out of retirement for this picture.
+In order to get Wolverine into the movie, Burton, Ottman, Kinberg and/or Fox would have had to convince Hugh Jackman to come out of retirement for this picture (as it would have been produced after he quit the role).
 Jackman had made it very clear he was done with the character and would not come back, unless it was for some kind of X-Men/Avengers crossover, so I doubt he would have returned for this project.

 Removing Wolverine from this script would have been possible, but it would have made the picture less interesting.
 Not that it matters now – the X-Men movies are done and Fear the Beast is now just another story that could have happened.